sankalp-data/python-basic-projects/Habit_Tracker/README.md

  - view_calendar():
    Displays habit status day-by-day inside a calendar layout.

-# About View Calendar Function
+ - edit_or_delete():
+  - Edit a habit name for a given date
+  - Delete all habits for a date

+# Developer Notes

-The view_calendar() function — which displays habit status day-by-day inside a calendar layout — was the most challenging part.
-I took help (from ChatGPT) specifically to understand how to:
+ - The view_calendar() function was the most challenging part and was built with some help to handle alignment and date logic correctly using the calendar module.

- - Use the calendar module to build a month view

- - Format the day layout correctly

- - Match date strings from JSON with the calendar

-Every other part of the project (like adding habits, marking them, file handling, data structures, etc.) was coded fully by me from scratch.
+ - All other logic was written by me as part of my learning journey.

+ - I plan to increase the readability and modularity of the code in future updates.